duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 ~~~
 sed -i app/mailers/application_mailer.rb -e '/default/c \
-  default from: Rails.application.secrets.default_mailer_sender'
+  default from: Rails.application.secrets.mailer_sender'
 ~~~

 Set default url option, that is domain for `root_url`:

 ~~~
 #sed -i '/^  end$/i \\n \   config.action_mailer.default_url_options = { host: "localhost", port: 3000 }' config/environments/development.rb

-# if you need to get from rails use { port: Rails::Server.new.options[:Port] }
+# if you need to get from rails 4 use { port: Rails::Server.new.options[:Port] }
 # in config/environments/development.rb and also include
 # require 'rails/commands/server` on the top of the file

+# for rails 5 you can use Rack::Server.new.options[:Port] and no need to require

 sed -i config/application.rb -e '/^  end$/i \
     # for link urls in emails\